janosh/pymatgen-2-paper/paper/main.typ

 == Governance and Contributor Onboarding

+// @Aaron
+// Shyue may not like this section at all.
+What I have here is the perspective of MP / MPSF

 As a core component of the Materials Project's analysis tools, #pmg is governed according to principles established by the Materials Project stakeholders, which are in turn inspired by the best practices adopted by established community organizations like Numpy @harris_array_2020 and NumFOCUS.
+Collectively, the MP members and MP software stakeholders which are responsible for the adoption and enforcement of codes of conduct are known as the Materials Project Software Foundation (MPSF).
+MPSF works to democratically establish a governance structure for MP's software ecosystem and has, e.g., ensured the inclusion of MP software in the NumFOCUS foundation index.

-These standards ensure a welcoming environment for new contributors, with the goal of fostering longer term community engagement that benefits #pmg via community maintenance.
+These codes of conduct ensure a welcoming environment for new contributors, with the goal of fostering longer term community engagement that in turn benefits #pmg.
-This latter point has become more crucial as #pmg continues to expand in scope beyond the means of a small team of core maintainers.
+As #pmg continues to expand in scope beyond the means of a small team of core maintainers, community engagement in maintaining its more niche feature sets is imperative.
+Ensuring that new contributors feel welcome in engaging with the development of #pmg then helps ensure its longevity.

+As more junior community maintainers contribute to #pmg, they will eventually be invited to take on maintainer roles for sections of #pmg.
+Junior maintainers who express interest in maintaining the core feature set will be deputized by more experienced maintainers to handle quotidian maintenance.
+This simultaneously ensures that community-submitted issues are addressed in a timely fashion, and that more experienced maintainers can address larger questions of software direction, optimization, etc.
+Because the analysis tools of #pmg are integral to MP's workflows and data pipelines, these features are virtually guaranteed to be maintained as long as MP continues its mission.
+However, the more peripheral features of #pmg will require this kind of community-driven maintenance structure to prevent them becoming vaporware.

 == Dependencies and Dependents

-TODO
+TODO: extend?

+As discussed in previous sections, a large ecosystem of material science codes depends on #pmg (see package ecosystem and Figure 3b).
+However, #pmg also depends on the Python ecosystem for scientific computing, plotting and data science (Figure 3a).
+This includes numpy,  scipy, matplotlib, plotly, pandas and sympy. networkx supports graph-based analysis within #pmg.
+For serialization, #pmg, for example, uses monty and orjson.
+Monty itself has been developed to support pymatgen in such tasks.

 #place(top + center, float: true, scope: "parent")[
   #figure(